tomalhossencse/RentNest-Frontend/README.md

 NEXT_PUBLIC_API_URL=http://localhost:5000/api
 ```

-Make sure the backend API is running and accessible from the frontend.
+Make sure the backend API is running and accessible.

----

 ### 4. Start the Development Server